Docs

 data-border-radiuse.g.
 6px6pxApplied to buttons and the modal.

-data-font-familysystem | inter | roboto | opensans | poppinssystemFont used inside the widget.
+data-font-familysystem | inter | roboto | opensans | poppinssystemFont used inside the surface.

 data-show-brandingtrue | falsetrueShows "Powered by Circuit" in the modal footer.